Smarshal21/GREY_LIFE_IT/README.md

 ## Introduction

-We propose to develop an AI-powered blockchain-based mobile application that will help TVS Credit to assess the risk of borrowers more accurately.
+We propose to develop an AI-powered blockchain-based mobile application that will help Bank to assess the risk of borrowers more accurately.
 This app collects essential borrower data, such as credit scores, income, and debt-to-income ratios, alongside non-traditional data in the form of a personality assessment test to anticipate financial behavior and risk tolerance levels.

 An advanced ML model is then employed to determine whether an applicant qualifies as a low-risk candidate based on both traditional and non-traditional data.
 Notably, all borrower information will be securely stored in a decentralized blockchain network, ensuring the utmost security and privacy.